-In this regard, intersectionality is a familiar concept in contemporary discussions of equality, and of barriers to equality:22
+In this regard, intersectionality is a familiar concept in contemporary discussions of equality, and of barriers to equality:23

-Intersectionality is a way of looking at the overlap and intersections of people's social group identities (e.g., race, gender, class, gender identity, religion, sexual orientation, disability, etc.) and addresses the related and intersecting systems of bias, discrimination and oppression.23
+Intersectionality is a way of looking at the overlap and intersections of people's social group identities (e.g., race, gender, class, gender identity, religion, sexual orientation, disability, etc.) and addresses the related and intersecting systems of bias, discrimination and oppression.24

 Taking a gender perspective enables the intersections between gender and other factors of inequality to be explored.
 It can also function in a defamiliarizing sense.
 Asking students to consider the difference that gender might make in examining issues they usually consider solely under some other description (such as ethnicity) can help them take a fresh look at issues they may take for granted and at any associated stereotypes.
 Trainers should make explicit use of different gender perspectives in their work with students, frequently asking them to consider the difference gender makes in relation to the issues of anti-Semitism, bias, prejudice and intolerance.
-They can, for example, change the gender of key participants in scenarios, after pre-service teachers have had an opportunity to consider them.
+They can, for example, change the gender of key participants in scenarios after pre-service teachers have had the opportunity to consider them.
 This will allow trainees to see whether doing so alters their response to, or understanding of, the dynamics of the situations they are examining.
+The degree of difference made by shifting gender perspectives will likely vary greatly according to country and region, as well as depending on which elements of the scenario are changed (for example, the gender of the school director/teachers in their schools or the gender of the student).